jb753/turbigen/src/turbigen/CLI.md

 grid a report draws is the one `run` actually solves.
 The two drifting apart is precisely what happened to `turbigen.main`.

-Everything lands beside the config, so there is nothing to name.
+Everything lands beside the config, so there is nothing to name -- or beside the copy `-o` makes, which is how a variant is run without replacing the answer already there.
 Several config files run one after another, which is the bash loop this saves you writing, or become one submission with `--queue`.

 **Exit 2 when the solver did not converge**, with everything written anyway: a diverged run is exactly the one whose output someone needs to look at, so